Yanmar Diesel Engine Problems – The Reasons For Sudden Shutdown

 Cooling system failure: A malfunction in the cooling system leads to excessively high engine water temperature.
 To prevent damage to the engine, the ECU will automatically cut off the fuel supply, causing the engine to shut down.

-Electrical system failure: Insufficient battery power, generator failure, or short circuits or open circuits in the electrical lines, etc., result in abnormal power supply to the engine control unit or related components, affecting the normal operation of the engine.
+Electrical system failure: Insufficient battery power, generator failure, or short circuits or open circuits in the electrical lines, etc. Result in abnormal power supply to the engine control unit or related components, affecting the normal operation of the engine.